SamuelKolawole/Cybersecurity-Assessments/Security-Incident-Reports/README.md

 ## 📌 Purpose

 These reports demonstrate my ability to:
-- Detect and analyze different types of network-based security incidents
+- Detect and analyze different types of network based security incidents
 - Use security tools for packet analysis
 - Write clear, actionable incident reports
 - Recommend preventative and responsive cybersecurity measures